DanInci/snp-analysis/README.md

 <br clear="all" />

 A comprehensive genetic health analysis pipeline that processes 23andMe raw data to generate detailed health reports using Claude Code or other AI Agents.
+Includes an interactive **workshop notebook** for exploring and visualising your genome step by step.

 ![Pipeline Architecture](.github/pipeline-graphics.webp)